Dynamic Retrospective Regression for Functional Data

-As warping functions we used cubic Hermite splines with knots $ \mathbf{\tau }=(0,.05,.2,.4,.5,.69)$.
-We also tried other knot sequences but the results did not change much; what is most important for this data is that \emph{some} kind of warping be used, regardless of the exact family of warping functions.
+As warping functions we used Hermite splines with knots $\mathbf{ \tau }_{0}=(.08,.2,.4,.5)$, which approximately correspond to the average location of the EMG peaks.

 According to Table \ref{tab:Example_CV5}, the best dynamic regression estimator is given by a three-component model and the best ordinary linear regression estimator by a five-component model.
 Figure \ref{fig:Sample}(c,d) shows the warped sample curves.
 We see that dynamic regression does a good job at synchronizing the curves.
 The features of both explanatory and response curves emerge very clearly.
 In particular, the peaks of the EMG curves around $t=.4$ and $t=.5$, which were barely discernible in Figure \ref {fig:Sample}(a), are plain to see in Figure \ref{fig:Sample}(c).
 These peaks correspond to the agonistic and antagonistic actions of the lower-lip muscle at the beginning and the end of the second `b' in `Bob'.

 Figure \ref{fig:Fitted_curves} shows the lip acceleration curves $\{y_{i}\}$ together with the fitted curves $\{\hat{y}_{i}\}$.
 We see that ordinary least squares produces a substantially worse fit; the mean prediction error of dynamic regression is .0898 while the mean prediction error of ordinary regression is .1648, almost twice as large.
 Even though ordinary regression uses two more principal components than dynamic regression to estimate $ \beta $, it is clear that these extra components cannot make up for the lack of a time-warping mechanism, and adding more components actually makes prediction worse, as Table \ref{tab:Example_CV5} shows.
 So this is a situation where the data clearly calls for a model that includes a time-warping mechanism, and dynamic regression then represents a substantial improvement over ordinary linear regression.